 We maintain an Insider Trading Policy that, among other things, prohibits all of our directors, employees and consultants, including our named executive officers, from engaging in short sales, hedging of our share ownership positions and transactions involving derivative securities relating to our capital stock.
-Our Insider Trading Policy also prohibits trading without the prior approval of our Clearing Officer.
+Our Insider Trading Policy also prohibits trading without the prior approval of our clearing officer.
 Further, subject to the provisions of the Insider Trading Policy, we permit our directors and certain employees, including our named executive officers, to adopt the Exchange Act Rule 10b5-1 trading plans ("10b5-1 plans").
-Under our Insider Trading Policy, 10b5-1 plans may only be adopted or modified with the approval of our Clearing Officer under our Insider Trading Policy and only when such individual does not otherwise possess material nonpublic information about the Company.
+Under our Insider Trading Policy, 10b5-1 plans may only be adopted or modified with the approval of our clearing officer under our Insider Trading Policy and only when such individual does not otherwise possess material nonpublic information about the Company.

-SHAREHOLDER PROPOSALS AND DIRECTOR NOMINATIONS FOR THE 2024 ANNUAL MEETING OF SHAREHOLDERS
+SHAREHOLDER PROPOSALS AND DIRECTOR NOMINATIONS FOR THE 2025 ANNUAL MEETING OF SHAREHOLDERS

-Submitting Shareholder Proposals for the 2024 Annual Meeting of Shareholders
+Submitting Shareholder Proposals for the 2025 Annual Meeting of Shareholders

-A shareholder who is entitled to vote at the 2024 Annual Meeting of Shareholders may raise a shareholder proposal for consideration at such Annual Meeting of Shareholders.
-We will consider such shareholder proposal for inclusion in the proxy materials for the 2024 Annual Meeting only if, among other conditions and requirements, our Corporate Secretary receives such proposal (at 1111 Dr. Frederik-Philips Boulevard, Suite 420, Montréal, Québec, H4M 2X6, Canada): (i) submitted pursuant to Rule 14a-8 ("Rule 14a-8") of the General Rules and Regulations promulgated under the Exchange Act, on or before December 30, 2023, or (ii) submitted pursuant to Chapter VII, Division 1 of the QBCA on or before January 30, 2024.
-The use of certified mail, return receipt, is advised.
-In the event the Company does not receive a valid shareholder proposal by January 30, 2024, (i) the Company will not be required to include such proposal in the proxy materials for the 2024 Annual Meeting and (ii) the proxy to be solicited by the Board for the 2024 Annual Meeting of Shareholders will confer discretionary authority on the holders of the proxy to vote the common shares if the proposal is presented at the 2024 Annual Meeting of Shareholders without any discussion of the proposal in the proxy materials for that meeting.
+A shareholder who is entitled to vote at the 2025 Annual Meeting of Shareholders may raise a shareholder proposal for consideration at such Annual Meeting of Shareholders.
+We will consider such shareholder proposal for inclusion in the proxy materials for the 2025 Annual Meeting only if, among other conditions and requirements, our Corporate Secretary receives such proposal (at 1111 Dr. Frederik-Philips Boulevard, Suite 420, Montréal, Québec, H4M 2X6, Canada):

+- (i) submitted pursuant to Rule 14a-8 ("Rule 14a-8") of the General Rules and Regulations promulgated under the Exchange Act, on or before March 21, 2025.
+If the date of the 2025 Annual Meeting of Shareholders is advanced or delayed more than 30 days from August 28, 2025, the anniversary of the 2024 Annual Meeting, shareholder proposals intended to be included in the proxy statement for the 2025 Annual Meeting of Shareholders must be received by us within a reasonable time before we begin to print and mail the proxy statement, or provide a notice to you with respect to accessing such proxy statement on the Internet, for the 2025 Annual Meeting of Shareholders, or - (ii) submitted pursuant to Chapter VII, Division 1 of the QBCA on or before April 30, 2025.
+In the event the Company does not receive a valid shareholder proposal by April 30, (i) the Company will not be required to include such proposal in the proxy materials for the 2025 Annual Meeting and (ii) the proxy to be solicited by the Board for the 2025 Annual Meeting of Shareholders will confer discretionary authority on the holders of the proxy to vote the common shares if the proposal is presented at the 2025 Annual Meeting of Shareholders without any discussion of the proposal in the proxy materials for that meeting.